preciofishbone/OmniaDocs/document-management/author/controlled-documents-library/index.rst

 .. image:: controlled-documents-library-new.png

 "Drafts" is used when creating and editing drafts for new Controlled Documents or when updating an existing document for a new edition.
+Note that there are several options available for creating a new draft document, see below.

 "Tasks" is a list of tasks for the documents – either for review or for publication – both active and finished.